|Portfolio Manager/Sub-Investment Adviser:||Fayez Sarofim & Co.|

-The fund seeks long-term capital appreciation consistent with minimizing realized capital gains and taxable current income.
+The fund seeks long-term capital appreciation.
 View the Strategy & Risks section for this fund for more information.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.